Things to Do in Armenia in October

 What's happening during your visit

 The Areni Wine Festival is the best reason to be in Armenia during early October.
-Areni village, in the Vayots Dzor canyon, throws an outdoor harvest party that pulls in winemakers from the Ararat Valley and Vayots Dzor, local food stalls, folk bands, and——more Armenian visitors than foreigners.
-You’ll see grapes tipped into open presses, wine poured straight from trailer tanks, and plates of lamb tolma, pork skewers, lavash baked on hot stones, and churchkhela dipped fresh.
-Pomegranate juice is pressed on the spot, and the Arpa River canyon walls rise nearby; the Areni-1 cave, site of the 6,100-year-old winery, looks down on the tents.
-From Yerevan it’s 90–120 minutes by car on the M2; marshrutkas run on festival day.
-The grounds are free; individual winery tents may charge a few coins for tastings.
+Areni village, in the Vayots Dzor canyon, throws an outdoor harvest party that pulls in winemakers from the Ararat Valley and Vayots Dzor, local food stalls, folk bands, and, more Armenian visitors than foreigners.
+You'll see grapes tipped into open presses, wine poured straight from trailer tanks, and plates of lamb tolma, pork skewers, lavash baked on hot stones, and churchkhela dipped fresh.
+Pomegranate juice is pressed on the spot, and the Arpa River canyon walls rise nearby.
+The Areni-1 cave, site of the 6,100-year-old winery, looks down on the tents.
+From Yerevan it's 90, 120 minutes by car on the M2; marshrutkas run on festival day.
+The grounds are free.
+Individual winery tents may charge a few coins for tastings.

-October 13 is Yerevan’s birthday: 2,808 years since Urartian king Argishti I founded Erebuni fortress in 782 BC.
-Festivities center on the Erebuni Museum and the adjacent hilltop ruins in the city’s southeast, where you can walk along rebuilt palace walls inside the old citadel, and on Republic Square, which hosts evening concerts and light shows after dark.
-This is a city holiday, not a tourist show—school groups tour the ruins in the morning, local bands play at night, and residents treat the date with real pride.
-The fortress gets its busiest day of the year; arrive before noon if you want to move around the stones without lines.
+October 13 is Yerevan's birthday: 2,808 years since Urartian king Argishti I founded Erebuni fortress in 782 BC.
+Festivities center on the Erebuni Museum and the adjacent hilltop ruins in the city's southeast, where you can walk along rebuilt palace walls inside the old citadel, and on Republic Square, which hosts evening concerts and light shows after dark.
+This is a city holiday, not a tourist show, school groups tour the ruins in the morning, local bands play at night, and residents treat the date with real pride.
+The fortress gets its busiest day of the year.
+Arrive before noon if you want to move around the stones without lines.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid